GoodSync Connect Manual

 SSL-Allow = Yes

-Allow client to go to TLS/SSL encrypted mode.
-Keep it always Yes, as plain-text communication is insecure.
+Allow a client to go to TLS/SSL encrypted mode.
+Keep it always set to Yes, as plain-text communication is insecure.

 SSLCertificatePath = "C:/ProgramData/GoodSync/server/gs-server.crt"